 Step into Crif Dogs, and you’ll discover the most astonishing hot-dog list from which to choose.

 Asked you to promise secrecy, even to take an oath.
 What did you end up doing?

 You most-likely told some other person.

-If folks attend somewhere like Please Don’t Tell, or even if someone else tells them about it, they share it with more people in the interest of gaining a higher place in their social circle.
+If folks attend somewhere like ‘Please Don’t Tell’, or even if someone else tells them about it, they share it with more people in the interest of gaining a higher place in their social circle.

 McDonald’s adopted social currency to help the McRib sandwich blast-off and RueLaLa adopted it to change an online portal that had its nose to the grindstone into a half-a-billion-dollar company.

 Cause them to feel more important, or like a part of an exclusionary tribe, and they’ll share it with more people—and infect others with your story en route.

-In the future, if some person states that virality is all about luck, please state that there is a superior path.
+In the future, if some person states that virality is all about luck, please tell them there is a superior path.